 Canon PowerShot SX70 HS

 Canon has released free webcam software, EOS Webcam Utility, to turn many EOS and PowerShot cameras into high-quality USB webcams without the need to purchase any additional hardware.
 Once you've downloaded EOS Webcam Utility , simply connect your camera to a Windows or Mac computer with a USB cable.
 Then just configure the camera with your video conferencing software of choice and you're ready to go!

 “In unprecedented times, it’s imperative for Canon to provide our customers with useful, simple and accessible solutions to assist them in whatever imaging needs they have,” said Tatsuro Kano, executive VP of Canon USA's Imaging Technologies & Communications Group.

 “Our goal is that the EOS Webcam Utility Beta software can help reduce some of the remote workday stress for employees who are tasked with video conferencing and virtual meetings.”

-For more information and to download the software, visit the Canon microsite.
+For more information and to download the software, visit the dedicated pages at Canon USA or Canon UK.
 Bear in mind that although the Windows version is now officially launched, the Mac version is still beta product, so there may be some errors, and the software isn't supported (but will still work) outside the US.

 How to use a Fujifilm camera as a webcam